algobulls/algobulls_help_site/docs/index.md

 For further information regarding the AlgoBulls platform you can always reach out to our customer service team at <a href="mailto:support@algobulls.com">support@algobulls.com</a> OR call us on +91 8069 230 300

->!!!
-Note
->
-> * If you want to perform backtesting and paper trading, you can skip this step (Mandatory for Live Trading)

-If you're unable to trade, consider the factors listed below.
-If you believe there is another reason why your trade has not begun, please contact your relationship manager.
-Alternatively, you can [email us](mailto:support@algobulls.com)